The Ultimate Guide to Modern Solar Pool Heaters

 2.1.8 Coiled Poly Pipe Collectors (no "Ultimate Guide" Would be Compete :)

-This is basically a bar heater or heating element, emerged in flowing water, electricity is used to heat the element and in turn the water.
+This is basically a bar heater or heating element, immersed in flowing water, electricity is used to heat the element and in turn the water.
 Typically, used to heat highly insulated spa pools, they are the least efficient means to heat a pool or spa.
 Their COP factor (energy in to energy out ratio) is 1.0 - meaning for every 1 kWh worth of electrical energy you put in you get 1 kWh worth of thermal heating.

 2.2.2 Heat Pumps

 Heat pumps work by using electricity to "pump" or transfer heat from the air into the pool water.
 They work on the same principle as air conditioners but in reverse.
 If you ever stood next to one you'd feel they exhaust cold air, much colder than the surrounding air.
 This means they are pulling heat from the surrounding air into the pool water.
-Unlike an electric element, since they are pulling thermal heat from the air they can have average COP factors as high as 5, meaning for energy every 1 kWh worth of electrical energy you put in you get 5 kWh worth of thermal heating.
+Unlike an electric element, since they are pulling thermal heat from the air they can have average SCOP factors as high as 6, meaning for every 1 kWh worth of electrical energy you put in you get 5 kWh worth of thermal heating.
 Just to compare however, a solar pool heater can easily have COP factors of 100.

 2.2.3 Gas Heaters